-These individual DOT pilot test locations are illustrated in Figures 6-8.
+These individual DOT pilot test locations are illustrated in Figures 6-8 and may be altered in compliance with the DOT projects.

-The Company proposes to select a municipal partner for specific physical, topographic, and/or other unique characteristics to perform additional field testing.
-The focus of this testing is to stress the capabilities of the network communication system relative to mesh integrity and data transmission reliability in the varied environments within the municipality (e.g., urban, rural, tree-covered, physical barriers, etc.) that differ from the interstate environments of the DOT pilot locations.
+The Company's planned-field testing applications will attempt to address proposes to select a municipal partner for specific physical, topographic, and/or other unique characteristics to perform additional field testing.
+The focus onof this testing is to stressing the capabilities of the network communication system relative to mesh integrity and data transmission reliability in the varied environments within the municipality (e.g., urban, rural, tree covered, physical barriers, etc.) that differ from the interstate environments of the DOT pilot locations.

-6.5 Testing Plan
+6.35 Testing Plan

 The Company will manage the laboratory testing of the IC meter devices in compliance with established industry standards and protocols.
 A sample size of approximately 6 units each will be tested in accordance with ANSI Standard Z1.4 of each manufacturer's IC meter device to ensure compliance with ANSI C12.20.
 The Company will not perform laboratory testing of the standard AMR meters that may be associated with the pilot.
 These meters will have been prequalified as part of the Company's established meter commissioning process.
 In addition, as part of the Company's "Pick for Test" sampling program, the Company has annually reported these meter families to the PUC.
 Following assurance of ANSI C12.20 compliance, a "meter farm" controlled testing model will be used to test the network and interoperability of the devices including the transmission reliability of IC meter data.
-Finally, for the duration of the pilot, the successful candidate technologies will be field tested in a real world environment and the corresponding data analyzed in relation with Company meter data collection and billing systems.
+Finally, for the duration of the pilot, the successful candidate technologies will be field tested in a real world environment and the corresponding data analyzed in relation with Company meter data collection and billing systems interface requirements.